Moving to Croatia

 - proof of purpose for your stay (work, family, education, research, etc.)

-- proof of payment for visa fee (520 HRK) or a revenue stamp of 20 HRK if the application is submitted within Croatia
+- proof of payment for visa fee of (113 USD if applied from abroad or 660 HRK (98 USD) if the application is submitted within Croatia)

 - proof of consent from both parents if you are travelling with a minor child

 More information on document requirements can be found on Croatia’s Ministry of Interior official page.

 A temporary residence permit is valid for up to one year, but you can extend it via the local police station.
 However, you must start the renewal process at least 90 days before your permit expires.
 Once you have held a temporary residence permit for five years in a row, you can apply for a permanent one.

 When entering Croatia, regardless of the travel document, visa, or permit you have, you need to register with the local police.
 This regulation includes all foreign residents of every nationality, sooner or later.
 If you are staying at a hotel, B&B, or campsite the staff usually takes care of this for you.
 Foreign visitors on short-term visas need to complete the registration process within 48 hours.
 Those who already have the right to live in Croatia, e.g. via a temporary residence permit acquired abroad, have up to 72 hours to register.
 However, EU/EEA nationals do not have to register with the police unless they are planning to stay for longer than 90 days.
 As mentioned above, they should go to the local police station to apply for their temporary residence permit at least eight days before this initial period is over.

 Once you register as a foreign resident, you also get an ID number.
 This is very important because you need this ID number for plenty of other tasks like opening a bank account or applying for a phone contract.